diegargon/monnet/README.md

 MonNet is currently in an early version.
 A rudimentary method has been added for updating, but it is possible that it may encounter issues between versions.

+You can add bookmarks, but you can't modify yet.

 I haven't added the EN language yet. /lang/*

 # MonNet Install